scrapy/scrapy/docs/topics/spiders.rst

    .. attribute:: allowed_domains

        An optional list of strings containing domains that this spider is allowed to crawl.
-Requests for URLs not belonging to the domain names specified in this list (or their subdomains) won't be followed if :class:`~scrapy.downloadermiddlewares.offsite.OffsiteMiddleware` is
+Requests for URLs not belonging to any of the domain names specified in this list (or their subdomains) won't be followed if :class:`~scrapy.downloadermiddlewares.offsite.OffsiteMiddleware` is
        enabled.